Ohio governor: Restaurants, bars to fully reopen on May 21

-Barbershops, hair salons, nail salons and day spas will also reopen May 15, the Republican governor said.
+Barbershops, hair salons, nail salons and day spas will also reopen May 15, he said.

 Barbers and stylists will wear masks, and customers will be asked to wear masks, said Debbie Penzone, president and CEO of Charles Penzone Salons and the chair of the salon and barbershop working group commissioned by the governor.